 But at the end of 80s, they decided to make changes to this place.
 So instead of considering the cold and dark winter a problem, they took advantage of the unique elements of the Arctic that prevented activity, as a unique feature.
 Artist Janot Derrett, an ice specialist, was invited to the village in 1990 to open his exhibit at a special Eskimo hut on the frozen Torne River.
 Named after the north hall, the 60-square-foot hotel is a tourist attraction for visitors.
 One night a group of foreign guests equipped with reindeer skin and a sleeping bag decided to stay in a cylindrical shack.
 The next morning, the group talked about the unique sense of sleeping in an Eskimo hut.
-Thus came the idea of the Ice Hotel, and today the Ice Hotel is renowned worldwide for its unique idea and extraordinary artwork.
+Thus came the idea of the Ice Hotel, and today the ice hotel in Sweden is renowned worldwide for its unique idea and extraordinary artwork.

-Ice Hotel is reconstructed each year from year 1990 to the present day.
+The ice hotel in Sweden is reconstructed each year from year 1990 to the present day.
 This 60-square-foot hut turned into a 5000-square-foot hotel using 30,000 tons of snow and 4000 tons of ice.
 Using snow piles, snow is formed on a metal vault and then placed on ice columns to fortify the snow vault.
 In March, ice is harvested from the river Torne using tractors and saws, then these large pieces of ice are stored and used for winter hotel construction.

 This hotel will not last more than 6 months because it will melt in summer.
 The exact number of rooms varies from year to year, but in winter of 2005 the hotel had 85 rooms.
 The hotel includes a reception area, lounges, columns, an exhibition of ice art, a cinema and a church.
 About 14,000 tourists spend the night at the hotel every year, and 40,000 tourists arrive at the hotel daily, covered in reindeer skin.
 In April, the entire hotel is being melted down in the River Torne to prepare for renovations with new architecture and artwork in November and December next winter.
 Therefore, tourists experience a different ice hotel each year.